The Human Truth Foundation

 17Palestine138.0

-World Avg87.7
+World Avg87.9

 q=17.

 The best countries in The Middle East at protecting human rights, engendering tolerance and supporting equality, are Cyprus, Turkey and Israel but the bloc as a whole does poorly compared to the global average.
-The worst countries are Palestine, Iran and Syria.
+The worst countries are Palestine, Saudi Arabia and Iran.
 In short, The Middle East has severe problems with human rights, gender equality, misogyny, religious tolerance2 and LGBT equality.
 Acceptance of human-rights principles is largely impossible given the prominence of Islamic theocracy which is sternly opposed to human rights.
 This is the worst region in the world for religion-based persecution2.

 The Arab World [is] a region where the mean and median levels of performance [at ensuring human rights and freedom] are probably most charitably labeled poor.